 The best thing about The Great Hack is that it acts both as an examination of the scandal, but also as a warning about the misuse of personal data.
 We're not saying that you'll want to deactivate your Facebook account immediately after the end credits roll, but you'll surely be tempted to go off the grid.
 At least for a little while.

-This delightful rom-com centers on Sasha and Marcus, childhood sweethearts who had a falling out and haven't spoken in 15 years.
+This delightful rom-com centres on Sasha and Marcus, childhood sweethearts who had a falling out and haven't spoken in 15 years.
 They run into each other as adults and reconnect, but they live in completely different worlds now.
-Will old sparks be enough for these two to make it?
+Will old sparks be enough for these 2 to make it?

 While the story isn't necessarily new, the script keeps things fresh and the performances are strong enough to ensure you'll have a great time.
 You should watch it for Keanu Reeves alone – his cameo is what memes are made of.